Ningbo Sibranch Microelectronics Technology Co.,Ltd.:Your Trustworthy 300mm Silicon Wafer Manufacturer!

 Silicon oxide wafer is an advanced and essential material used in various high-tech industries and applications.
 It is a high-purity crystalline substance produced by processing high-quality silicon materials, making it an ideal substrate for many different types of electronic and photonic applications.

-Dummy wafers (also called as test wafers) are wafers mainly used for experiment and test and being different from general wafers for product.
+Dummy wafers (also called test wafers) are wafers mainly used for experiment and test and are different from general wafers for product.
 Accordingly, reclaimed wafers are mostly applied as dummy wafers (test wafers).

 Silicon Epitaxial Wafers are highly versatile and can be manufactured in a range of sizes and thicknesses to suit different industry requirements.
 They are also used in a variety of applications, including integrated circuits, microprocessors, sensors, power electronics, and photovoltaics.